anshan-XR-ROB/anshan-XR-ROB.github.io/_publications/Conference Publications.md

 * **Shan An**, Xin Ma, Rui Song, and Yibin Li,
  “[Face Detection and Recognition with SURF for Human-Robot Interaction](https://ieeexplore.ieee.org/abstract/document/5262624)”,
 *IEEE International Conference on Automation & Logistics, 2009*.
+* Yinying Zhu, Jun Yang, Zhengtao Cao, **Shan An**, and Mengsun Yu,
+“A method for automatic correction of sleep respiratory events using snoring signals”,
+ *China Instrumentation & Measurement & Control Technology Conference, 2008.*